Majenayu/AugmentedVision/replit.md

 - June 17, 2025.
 Simplified live object detection to show only cropped photos with manual weight input in grams
 - June 17, 2025.
 Modified object detection to analyze all recorded frames instead of current camera frame
 - June 17, 2025.
 Added deduplication logic to show only unique objects, keeping highest confidence detection
+- June 17, 2025.
+Fixed skeleton and enhanced view modes to properly use manual weight data from object detection

 # User Preferences